 April 1: National Census Day.
 Every home will have received invite to take the census.

 April 8-16: Households that have not responded online or by phone will receive a paper questionnaire, which will include a prepaid postage envelope to return it by mail.

 April 23: Census takers will conduct the Nonresponse Followup operation in a handful of communities beginning as early as April 23 (this was delayed from the original plan to start on April 9).
 Households can still respond on their own during this phase (online and phone response is available through July 31).

-May 13-July 31: Census takers visit homes that haven’t responded to the 2020 Census.
+May 13 - Oct.
+31: Census takers visit homes that haven’t responded to the 2020 Census.
 Census workers must present an ID badge with their photo, Dept. of Commerce watermark & an expiration date.
 They should not ask for your full social security number, bank or credit card account numbers, money or donations.